brianluft/threadloaf/project/FINISHED.md

         ```
     - Now test it again with `"maxMessagesPerChannel": 2`.
 We expect to get the same 1 most recent post plus one _older_ post.
 But look at the timestamps!
 The additional post we get is _newer_ than the one we got before.
     - FYI: The oldest message is "Testing, testing, 1, 2, 3".
 The second-oldest message is "Another message".
 The _newest_ message is "Testing 5" which does not appear.
 You should see "Testing 5" appear when requesting the 1 most recent message.
-- [x] The "Refresh Previews" API request is super fast.
+- [x] The "Refresh Replies" API request is super fast.
 We disable the button while the request is in flight, but it's so fast that the user doesn't see it.
 Keep the button disabled for an additional 1 second after the response comes in.
-- [x] The "Refresh Previews" button currently has no feedback when it's disabled.
+- [x] The "Refresh Replies" button currently has no feedback when it's disabled.
 It should visibly gray out, the border should lighten, and the cursor should be the default instead of the hand.
-- [x] The "Refresh Previews" button should only appear when the user is logged into our API from the user options and they have set the number of thread replies > 0.
+- [x] The "Refresh Replies" button should only appear when the user is logged into our API from the user options and they have set the number of thread replies > 0.
 - [x] Read project/FINISHED.md to remind yourself about when we fixed an issue where the replies list would stop appearing when switching away from a forum channel and then switching back.
 That's still OK, but there's a related issue.
-If I switch from a forum channel to a _thread_, then no forum channel _on that server_ ever shows the replies list or the "Refresh Previews" button again, and no API call is made.
+If I switch from a forum channel to a _thread_, then no forum channel _on that server_ ever shows the replies list or the "Refresh Replies" button again, and no API call is made.
 But forum channels on _other_ servers do continue to work and those API calls are made.
 You may need my help with Dev Tools for this; if so, add console logging, tell me how to test it, and I'll give you the log.

 # HTTPS support with Let's Encrypt
 - [x] Add Let's Encrypt support to the api.